 As their name implies, jumping spiders can jump.
-Not only can they jump, they have been measured to jump as much as 25 times their own height.
+Not only can they jump, but they have also been measured to jump as much as 25 times their own height.
 This is definitely not a spider you want to have around if you have a heart condition.
 The most recognizable trait of a jumping spider is its thick body and thick legs, which give it the look of a tarantula.
-While it is quite disturbing that this spider may turn and look at you when you approach, because it has good eyesight, it is not likely to attack a human.
+While it is quite disturbing that this spider may turn and look at you when you approach, it is not likely to attack a human because it has good eyesight.
 It prefers much smaller prey.

 American House Spider

 If you have tiny webs in the high corners of your living room, bathroom, or hallways, there is a good chance that this is the spider that made them.
 There is a reason the American house spider has this name.
 This spider loves to live with us.
 And, the reason you keep seeing all of those webs is because the American house spider creates, and tends to, several webs to get enough food to fill its tiny belly.